Benny-/DoubleDraw/README.md

 ### Running

 Do `npm install` to install all Nodejs dependecies.
-Do 'npm start' to run the server.
+Do `npm start` to run the server.

 If you dont't run this app in cloud9, you will need to replace process.env.PORT in server.js by a port number.
 Most likely 80 or 8080.
 The second parameter (process.env.IP) can be removed.

-## TODO:
+## Roadmap

 - chat
 - user management
 - shared drawning
 - upload picture
 - Record/playback
-- save local palette
 - save widget layout
 - more tools
 - selection
+- Operational transformation

 ## License